seanox/xml-micro-exchange-js/manual/configuration.md

 certificate about every 12 hours.
 If a new certificate was provided, the active HTTPS server is terminated and started with the new certificate.

+This makes Seanox XMEX ready for automated ACME administration e.g. by certbot.

 ### CORS

 In this section the CORS (Cross-Origin Resource Sharing) are configured.